 Solution 5: Attempt Uninstalling the Generic PnP Monitor Driver

 You can uninstall the generic PnP monitor driver to fix the issue.
-If you are hesitating what would happen next, let me tell you things would be fine, Windows has the capability to recognise it as a new hardware and would auto install the drivers.
+If you are hesitating about what would happen next, let me tell you things would be fine, Windows has the capability to recognize it as new hardware and would auto-install the drivers.
 To uninstall the generic PnP monitor, make sure you follow the below steps.

 Step 1: After going to the Start button, move on to the Device Manager.